modernish/modernish/README.md

 * `QRK_LOCALSET`: On a shell with LOCAL, local variables are immediately set to the empty value upon being declared, instead of being initially without a value. (zsh)
+* `QRK_LOCALSET2`: Like `QRK_LOCALSET`, but *only* if the variable by the same name in the global/parent scope is unset.
+If the global variable is set, then the local variable starts out unset. (bash 2 and 3)
 * `QRK_LOCALUNS`: On a shell with LOCAL, local variables lose their local status when unset.
 Since the variable name reverts to global, this means that *`unset` will not necessarily unset the variable!* (yash, pdksh/mksh.
 Note: